AngleProtocol/angle-docs/side-products/merkl/integration-guide.md

 _Rewards are claimable per token: meaning that if you have accumulated rewards of several tokens, you may choose to only claim your rewards of one token type, but you may also choose to claim all your token rewards at once._

-The contract on which rewards should be claimed is the `Distributor` contract which address can be found on [this docs](helpers.md#🧑‍💻-smart-contracts), or on the [Angle SDK](https://github.com/AngleProtocol/sdk).
+The contract on which rewards should be claimed is the `Distributor` contract which address can be found on [this docs](helpers.md#🧑‍💻-smart-contracts).

 You have two options to do that: